ProjectPythia/cookbook-template/README.md

 a live Jupyter notebook are described in [Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).

+Note, not all Cookbook chapters are executable.
+If you do not see the rocket ship icon, such as on this page, you are not viewing an executable book chapter.

 ### Running on Your Own Machine

 If you are interested in running this material locally on your computer, you will need to follow this workflow: